 Role of the board

-The Company's Board comprises the non-executive chair, the chief executive, the finance director, the senior independent non-executive director and four other independent non-executive directors.
+The Company's Board comprises the non-executive chair, the chief executive, the finance director, the senior independent non-executive director and five other independent non-executive directors.
 Short biographies of the directors are given in the Leadership section.

 The chair undertakes leadership of the Board by agreeing Board agendas and ensures its effectiveness by requiring the provision of timely, accurate and clear information on all aspects of the Group's business, to enable the Board to take sound decisions and promote the success of the business.
 The chair, assisted by other directors, reviews the effectiveness of each member of the Board no less than annually and facilitates constructive relationships between the executive and non-executive directors through both formal and informal meetings.

 The chair ensures that all directors are briefed properly to enable them to discharge their duties effectively.
 All newly appointed directors undertake an induction to all parts of the Group's business.
 Additionally, detailed management accounts are sent monthly to all Board members and, in advance of all Board meetings, an agenda and appropriate documentation in respect of each item to be discussed is circulated.

 The chair facilitates effective communication with shareholders through both the annual general meeting and by being available to meet with major shareholders, to develop an understanding of the views of the investors in the business.
 He also ensures that shareholders have access to other directors, including non-executive directors, as appropriate.